spectre900/Disease-Outbreak-Detection/README.md

 ## Instructions
 To run the project, follow these instructions:
+### Section 1 : Setup
+a.
+Go to the folder 'LSTM/train' and execute 'preprocessing.py'.

+b.
+In the same folder execute 'train.py' to train the LSTM model.

+### Section 2 : Execution

 a.
 Enter the project directory and execute the file 'driver.py':
    python3 driver.py